 To use ViaHome Assistant, developers will pay a subscription fee equal to $25 per month per development project.
 Developments that close using ViaHome Closer are charged a fee of 0.5% of the total deal size, while ViaHome Exchange deals are charged 1-3%.

 how much are you raising? how will my investment work?

 ViaHome is targeting a $100,000 capital raise, with closings on a rolling basis.

 In exchange for your investment, ViaHome will enter into a Simple Agreement for Future Equity, or SAFE with you.
 Your SAFE will entitle you to receive equity in ViaHome, either at the time ViaHome closes a later round of financing or if ViaHome merges or is acquired, whichever is earlier.
 The price per share that you will receive will be either a) the price per share paid by investors in the company's next financing, less a 20% discount (the "Discount"), or b) the price per share that values ViaHome at $5,000,000 (the "Valuation Cap").

 The Discount ensures that you will receive equity shares at a better price than later investors to the company.
 The Valuation Cap ensures that, in the event we obtain a very favorable valuation at our next fundraising round, you will get the benefit of a lower valuation.

 why are you using a safe? why can't i buy common stock or debt?

 SAFEs are a common and increasingly dominant structure for very early stage company financings.
-They require nothing beyond a short legal agreement, and are actually simpler and easier to understand than the numerous documents that are involved in a stock deal.
-Convertible notes similarly involve certain complications, such as the need to evaulate whether you need to have a lending license, and may involve adverse tax consequences for some investors.
+They require nothing beyond a short legal agreement, and are simpler and easier to understand than the numerous documents that are involved in a stock deal.
+Convertible notes similarly involve certain complications, such as the need to evaluate whether you need to have a lending license, and may involve adverse tax consequences for some investors.